-Bond premiums and discounts for proprietary funds are amortized over the term of the bonds, which range from one to forty years, using the straight-line method.
+Bond premiums and discounts for proprietary funds are amortized over the term of the bonds, which range from one to forty years, using the straight-line method which approximates the effective interest rate method.
 Bonds payable are reported net of the applicable bond premium or discount.